Zebiano/Labeler/README.md

 It's assumed that `token` and `owner` are set in the `config`!

 ## `labels.json`
-This is the file where all you custom labels are stored.
+This is the file where all your custom labels are stored.
 Feel free to edit it.
 Just keep in mind it has to have the following structure:
 ```
 [
     {